chaoticzeros/halo-sapp-docs/about/index.rst

 About
 =======

-SAPP was developed and maintained by sehé°°, halo.isimaginary.com.
+SAPP was developed and maintained by sehé, halo.isimaginary.com.
-Most of the included documentation was originally made by 002 which was, reviewed, approved and endorsed by sehé°°.
+Most of the included documentation was originally made by 002 which was, reviewed, approved and endorsed by sehé.

-This online documentation is maintained by chaoticzeros (not associated with SAPP or its owners).
+This online documentation is maintained by :email:`chaoticzeros <chaoticzeros@gmail.com>` (not associated with SAPP or its owners).

 .. toctree::